VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 bounded contexts exchange data and share data, and also where you must translate data as it moves from one domain model to another.

-A business entity such as a Customer might exist in the different bounded contexts.
+A business entity such as a customer might exist in several bounded contexts.
 However it may may need to expose different facets or properties that are relevant to a particular bounded context.
-As a Customer entity moves from one bounded context to another you may need to translate it so that it exposes the relevant facets or properties for its current context.
+As a customer entity moves from one bounded context to another you may need to translate it so that it exposes the relevant facets or properties for its current context.